Intracerebral Hemorrhage (ICH)

 2. CTA

-- Detects spot sign (predicts expansion)
+- Detects spot sign (predicts expansion)- analogous to swirl sign

 3. MRI